Grégory Guillaume started making wine in 2011, having originally moved to the Ardèche to explore caves.

-Greg is an easygoing guy who makes natural wine simply because it is what he likes to drink.
-This way of farming and indeed of life fits into a wider philosophy of a respect for nature and its ability to thrive through finding its own equilibrium.
+Greg discovered the joys of growing grapes and making wine from a friend who he worked alongside before starting out on his own.
+He’s a laid-back, easygoing guy who makes wine the way he does simply because it is what he likes to drink.
+His way of farming fits into a wider philosophy built around a deep respect for nature and its ability to bring harmony to one’s life.

+Today Greg farms about three hectares of vines around the picturesque villages of Villeneuve-de-Berg and Alba-la-Romaine.
 The vineyards are planted over clay and limestone and are tended organically, biodiversity is championed and they visibly teem with life.
-This setting provides the clean, healthy fruit so important when making wines this way.
+The beautiful setting and Greg’s work in the vines provide the kind of pristine fruit that is so important when making wines this way.